krvarma/WeatherMon_SparkCore/README.md

 Spark Core Weather Monitor using BMP085, DHT22, TSL2561 and Sound Sensor
 ------------------------------------------------------------------------

 A beginner level sample application to monitor weather.
-The sample uses BMP085, DHT22, TSL2561 and a low cost Sound Sensor.
 The application reports Temperature, Humidity, Altitude, Dew Point, Luminosity and Sound Level and uses BMP085.
 DHT22, TSL2561 and a low cost Sound Sensor.
 The application publishes events in every 1 minute.

 ###Wiring###
  1. TSL2561 Vcc to 3.3V